directtt/nlp-wine-reviews-prediction/README.md

 In terms of accuracy results, the best model turned out to be stacking LSTM & CatBoost models.
 It's worth to mention that CatBoost model itself was the best performing classic ML model.
-However, if I would choose final model for production I would go with RoBERTa model, because of its reliability and superiority in terms of other metrics (MCC, precision, recall, f1-score).
+However, if I would choose final model for production I would go with RoBERTa model, because of its reliability and better results in other metrics (MCC, precision, recall, f1-score).